-In January 2004, the Company offered to purchase the 8.75% Notes for total consideration of \$1,005.00 per \$1,000 principal amount of 8.75% Notes.
-Of the outstanding 8.75% Notes, \$348.8 million, or approximately 96.9% were tendered.
+In January 2004, the Company offered to purchase the 8.75% Notes for total consideration of \$1,065.06 per \$1,000 principal amount of 8.75% Notes.
+Of the outstanding 8.75% Notes, \$348.8 million, or approximately 96.9%, were tendered.
 In May 2004, the Company called all of the 8.75% Notes remaining outstanding for a call price of 104.375% of the principal balance; as a result, the 8.75% Notes were completely defeased in May 2004.
 A loss on extinguishment of debt in the amount of \$37.1 million was recorded in connection with the tender and call transactions.

-(d)As of November 1, 2003, the Company began consolidating the Employee Housing Bonds") has been recorded in the Company's Consolidated Balance Sheets as of July 31, 2004.
+(d) As of November 1, 2003, the Company began consolidating the Employee Housing Entities, which had previously been accounted for under the equity method (see Note 7, Variable Interest Entities).
+As a result, the outstanding indebtedness of the entities (collectively, the "Employee Housing Bonds") has been recorded in the Company's Consolidated Balance Sheets as of July 31, 2004.
 The proceeds of the Employee Housing Bonds were used to develop apartment complexes designated for use by the Company's employees.
 The Employee Housing Bonds are variable rate, interest-only instruments with interest rates tied to LIBOR plus a margin.
 Interest on the Employee Housing Bonds is paid monthly in arrears, and the interest rate is adjusted weekly.
 No principal payments are due on the Employee Housing Bonds until maturity.
 Each entity's bonds were issued in two series.
 The Series A bonds for each employee housing entity are backed by letters of credit issued under the Credit Facility.
+Breckenridge Terrace's Series B bonds are also backed by a letter of credit issued under the Credit Facility.
 The Series B bonds for Tarnes, BC Housing and Tenderfoot are backed by letters of credit issued by a bank, for which the assets of the employee housing entities serve as collateral.
 The chart below presents the principal amounts outstanding for the Employee Housing Bonds as of July 31, 2004 (in thousands):

 Maturity Tranche A Tranche B Total

-Breckenridge Terrace 2039 \$ 14,980 \$ 5,000 \$ 19,980
+Breckenridge Terrace 2039 \$14,980 \$ 5,000 \$19,980

 Tarnes 2039 8,000 2,410 10,410

 BC Housing 2027 9,100 1,500 10,600

 Tenderfoot 2035 5,700 5,885 11,585

-Total \$ 37,780 \$ 14,795 \$ 52,575
+Total \$37,780 \$14,795 \$52,575

-- (e) In connection with the Company's acquisition of Rancho Mirage in November 2001, the Company entered into a note payable to Olympus Real Estate Partners (the "Olympus Note").
+(e) In connection with the Company's acquisition of Rancho Mirage in November 2001, the Company entered into a note payable to Olympus Real Estate Partners (the "Olympus Note").
 The Olympus Note had a principal amount of \$25 million and matured November 15, 2003.
 The terms did not provide for interest; therefore, the Company imputed an interest rate of 8% per annum, which had been recorded as a discount on the Olympus Note and was being amortized as interest expense over the life of the Olympus Note.
-The Company repaid the Olympus Note in August 2003 with funds from incremental borrowings under the Credit Facility, as amended. - (f) Other obligations primarily consist of a \$6.9 million note outstanding to the Colorado Water Conservation Board, which matures in 2029, and capital leases totaling \$1.4 million.
-Other obligations, including the Colorado Water Conservation Board note and the capital leases, bear interest at rates ranging from 5.45% to 11.65% and have maturities ranging from fiscal 2006 to 2029.
+The Company repaid the Olympus Note in August 2003 with funds from incremental borrowings under the Credit Facility, as amended.

-(g) Maturities are based on the Company's July 31 fiscal year end.
+- (f) Other obligations primarily consist of a \$6.9 million note outstanding to the Colorado Water Conservation Board, which matures in 2029, and capital leases totaling \$1.4 million.
+Other obligations, including the Colorado Water Conservation Board note and the capital leases, bear interest at rates ranging from 5.45% to 11.65% and have maturities ranging from fiscal 2006 to 2029. - (g) Maturities are based on the Company's July 31 fiscal year end.